Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons21.md

 > * Web3 is still hit by millions of dollars in re-entrancy attacks per year.

 - This is so frustrating!
+- There's a **[GitHub Repo](https://github.com/pcaversaccio/reentrancy-attacks)** maintained by Pascal (legend) that catalogues re-entrancy attacks which have occurred.
+I encourage you to look through these examples and really acquire a sense of the scope of the problem.